chegardi/aCBudget/README.md

 Program has NOT been run with Valgrind or any other programs checking for memory-leaks, unused/uninitialized variables etc. As written in licence: Use at your own risk!
 But I can promise you I have not added any code trying to ruin your computer or fetch information about you.

+Current features:
+- insertion to database - read from DNB and Sparebanken Sør files - manual select statements on database - configuration file for easy default setup -

 Wishes from the future:
 (1) More solid and secure code and database manipulation.
 (2) GUI